MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/enable-instant-visibility-protection-and-governance-actions-for-your-apps.md

 To re-enable connected apps:

 1. In the **Connected apps** page, in the relevant row, click the three dots and select **Edit app**.
 This starts the process to add a connector.
 1. Add the connector using the steps in the relevant API connector guide.
-For example, if you are re-enabling GitHub, use the steps in [Connect GitHub Enterprise Cloud to Cloud App Security](connect-github-ec-to-microsoft-cloud-app-security.md).
+For example, if you are re-enabling GitHub, use the steps in [Connect GitHub Enterprise Cloud to Defender for Cloud Apps](connect-github-ec-to-microsoft-cloud-app-security.md).

 ## Related videos